kjkasi/EasyNetQWiki/Documentation/Topic-Based-Routing.md

     bus.Subscribe("my_id", handler, x => x.WithTopic("X.*").WithTopic("*.B"));

 There are topic overloads for the SubscribeAsync method that work in exactly the same way.

+For some more cautionary tales on topics, please see this blog post [Topic Confusion](http://mikehadlow.blogspot.co.uk/2013/09/easynetq-topic-confusion.html)